ulyssis/siyu/_pages/inclusion.md

 layout: page
 title: inclusion
 permalink: /inclusion/
 description: I am committed diversity, equity, and inclusion in astronomy and the world around me.
-Here are some of my past and current projects.
+Some of my related projects, both current and past, are summarized here.
 ---

 {% for project in site.iprojects %}